 From there, it appears that players will have to deal with all of the different factions scattered throughout Enoch in order to hopefully restore some semblance of a nice civilization.
 To get your feet wet with the game's narrative, check out its narrative trailer below.

-When is Outriders' beta?
+When is the Outriders beta?

 As of right now, Square Enix and People Can Fly have not revealed if or when Outriders will have a beta.
 That being said, it's likely that it will get one due to having a major multiplayer element.
-If there is a beta for the PC, PS4, and Xbox One versions of the game, we will likely be hearing more about it as Outriders approaches its holiday 2020 launch.
+If there is a beta for the PC, PS4, and Xbox One versions of the game, we will likely be hearing more about it as Outriders approaches its early 2021 launch.